 Positive first impressions are hard to come by in the midst of Lima's coastal fog, honking buses and general air of big city chaos.
-If you reserve judgment for a day or two, however, you might find yourself falling for the so-called "City of Kings," and there are certainly enough things to do in Lima to warrant an extended stay.
+If you reserve judgment for a day or two, however, you might find yourself falling for the so-called "City of Kings," with its incredibly history and culture and world-class gastronomic traditions.

 Photograph the City’s Most Significant Colonial Sights

 Arm yourself with a camera and take a trip to the Palacio de Gobierno, official home to Peru's President, on the northern side of the square where, at noon, you can watch the changing of the palace guard.
 To the southeast lies the Catedral de Lima, the final resting place of Pizarro himself and built on the plot of Lima’s first church.
 Further photo opportunities include the Archbishop's Palace and the Municipal Palace (Lima's City Hall), both of which are adorned with ornately carved, and magnificently preserved, wooden balconies.

 Marvel at the San Francisco Monastery

 Lima is home to many fine religious buildings, but the San Francisco Monastery is one of the best.
 Providing an oasis of calm in the midst of the hustle and bustle of the city, its rooms showcase beautifully preserved Baroque architecture, gilded altars, and works of religious art.
 Don't miss the monastery's library with its massive religious texts and Harry Potter-like ambiance.